atkinsroy/HPESimpliVity/README.md

  # HPE SimpliVity PowerShell Module

-This PowerShell module utilises the HPE SimpliVity REST API to display information about a SimpliVity federation.
+This PowerShell module utilises the HPE SimpliVity REST API to display information and manage a SimpliVity federation.

+The module uses V1.11 of the Rest API, which comes with HPE SimpliVity 3.7.8 and includes the latest support for displaying Infosight information on SimpliVity clusters.

-The module contains 51 exported cmdlets, as follows:
+The module currently contains 51 exported cmdlets, in the following feature categories:

-Backup | Policy | Datastore & cluster
+Backups | Backup Policy | Datastore & cluster
 --- | --- | ---
 Stop-SVTbackup | Suspend-SVTpolicy | Get-SVTcluster
 Rename-SVTbackup | Rename-SVTpolicy | Get-SVTclusterConnected